How To Install a Bidet Seat Or Bidet Attachment

 Now that you know the basics to installing the best butt shower of your life, you can spend every waking moment sitting on it!
 Take care to turn the pressure knob very slowly to start, since household water pressures vary A LOT.
 We don’t want to blow your butthole into another dimension.

 Play with the nozzle angling and arching your bottom to reap ALL the benefits of washing with a bidet.
-Spoiler: Bidets aren’t just for buttholes.
+Spoiler: Bidets are hygienic and aren’t just for buttholes.

 Ready to take the plunge into the cleanest booty of your life?
 Shop TUSHY’s easy to install bidet collections or check out our Bidet Buying Guide to learn more!